vdombrovski/hegemonie/README.md

 repository is a reboot of what [Hegemonie](http://www.hegemonie.be) was between 1999 and 2003.
 It is under heavily inactive construction.

-A Web interface...
-* manages the authentication of the players
-* displays the status of the country managed by each player
-* proposes actions to evolve in the world.
+A Web interface manages the authentication of the players, displays the status of the country managed by each player and proposes actions (as HTML forms) to mpact the world.

-Meanwhile, the game engine is managed by a standalone daemon that makes the world evolve at periodical ticks: long term actions progress a bit toward their completion, the movements are executed, attacks started, resources produced, etc etc.
+Meanwhile, the game engine is managed by a standalone daemon that makes the world evolve with external triggers: long term actions progress a bit toward their completion, the movements are executed, attacks started, resources produced, etc etc.

 Technical facts: